tiancy/ARTS/week7.md

 // string replace
 // Replace returns a copy of the string s with the first n non-overlapping instances of old replaced by new.
 If old is empty, it matches at the beginning of the string and after each UTF-8 sequence, yielding up to k+1 replacements for a k-rune string.
 If n < 0, there is no limit on the number of replacements. strings.Replace(s, old, new, n)

+// TrimSpace returns a slice of the string s, with all leading and trailing white space removed, as defined by Unicode. strings.TrimSpace(" \t\n Hello, Gophers \n\t\r\n")
 ```

 ## Go read file lines from GBK encoding convert to UTF-8